Edithvale–Seaford Wetlands

-The Edithvale-Seaford Wetlands is a collection of principally freshwater swamps and marshlands totalling 261 ha in southeastern Melbourne, Victoria, Australia, about 30 km southeast of Melbourne CBD.
+The Edithvale–Seaford Wetlands is a collection of principally freshwater swamps and marshlands totalling 261 ha in southeastern Melbourne, Australia, about 30 km southeast of Melbourne CBD.
 It is the largest natural wetland of its type in the Port Phillip and Western Port basins, and is all that remains of the historic Carrum Carrum Swamp, which once covered more than 4000 ha from present-day Mordialloc in the north to Frankston in the south.

-The surviving wetlands are divided into two groups, namely the northern Edithvale Wetlands (103 ha in total) and the southern Seaford Wetlands (158 ha in total), which together form the Edithvale-Seaford Wetlands Ramsar Site.
+The surviving wetlands are divided into two main groups, namely the northern Edithvale Wetlands (103 ha in total) between Aspendale Gardens and Chelsea Heights, and the southern Seaford Wetlands (158 ha in total) in northern Seaford, which together form the Edithvale–Seaford Wetlands Ramsar Site.
+The suburbs of Chelsea Heights and Patterson Lakes, as well as Patterson River, Kananook Creek and the few remaining lakes, ponds and retarding basins of the Chelsea Bicentennial Park, are located between the two main wetlands.
 Along with the nearby Eastern Treatment Plant, they form the Carrum Wetlands Important Bird Area.

 All the wetlands are no more than 2 km away from the shore of Beaumaris Bay, bounded by Governor Road in the north, the coastal Nepean Highway in the west, the Mornington Peninsula Freeway and Frankston Freeway in the east, and Seaford Road in the south.
 Nowadays they are largely surrounded by residential areas, and some parts of the wetlands have been converted to parks, recreational reserves and golf courses.

 Description

-The Edithvale-Seaford Wetlands is separated into its two groups by the Patterson River, the entire suburb of Patterson Lakes and the Kananook Creek.
-The Edithvale Wetlands group is much more elongated, lying along a drainage canal across the suburbs of Aspendale (northeastern corner), Aspendale Gardens, Edithvale, Chelsea Heights, Bonbeach and northwestern Patterson Lakes.
+The Edithvale–Seaford Wetlands is separated into its two groups by the Patterson River, the entire suburb of Patterson Lakes and the Kananook Creek.
+The Edithvale Wetlands group is much more elongated, lying along a drainage canal across the suburbs of Aspendale (northeastern corner), Aspendale Gardens, Edithvale (despite the namesake, only a trailside drainage ditch is within the suburb), Chelsea Heights, Bonbeach and northwestern Patterson Lakes.
 The Seaford Wetlands group is more tightly clustered, and is located across the suburbs of Seaford and Carrum Downs.

 Both wetland groups are mainly freshwater wetlands underlain by peat beds that limit the entry of saline groundwater.
 They are seasonal floodplain systems deriving most of their water as runoff from their local catchments, the areas of which are no more than 500 ha each, and are essential components of the regional drainage system in receiving, retaining and naturally treating stormwater and other surface runoff, thus protecting surrounding areas from flooding as well as helping to protect the water quality of Port Phillip Bay.
 Hydrological management of the wetlands is aimed at enhancing their natural values and controlling the ingress of saline groundwater.